-The law when a collective bargaining agreement changes your contract
+The law when a collective agreement (between a union and your employer) changes your contract

-A collective bargaining agreement is an agreement between an employer and a trade union.
-In a collective bargaining agreement, an employer can agree to terms and conditions of employment with the union in relation to employees who are covered by the agreement.
+A collective agreement is an agreement or arrangement made by or on behalf of one or more trade unions and one or more employers.
+Collective bargaining means negotiations relating to or connected with one or more of the matters addressed in a collective agreement.
+In a collective agreement, an employer can (among other things) agree with the union terms and conditions of employment in relation to employees who are covered by the agreement.

-This a complicated area of the law, and this article covers the law specific to when a collective bargaining agreement can or cannot change the terms of your contract.
-If you need advice on another area of trade union law, for instance, whether a union can represent you, we recommend that you contact ACAS.
+This is a complicated area of the law, and this article covers the law specific to when a collective agreement can or cannot change the terms of your contract.
+If you need detailed advice on this or another area of trade union law, for instance, whether a union can represent you, we recommend that you contact ACAS.

-When can a collective agreement change your contract
+When can a collective agreement or collective bargaining change your contract?

 Trade unions can agree contract changes for employees when: